-Biodiesel and HVO are renewable biofuels that are produced from renewable resources such as agricultural products – vegetable oils including soybean oil, canola oil, sunflower oil, palm oil, etc. – used cooking oils, and animal fats.
+Biodiesel and HVO are biofuels produced from renewable resources such as vegetable oils, including soybean oil, canola oil, and palm oil, as well as used cooking oils and animal fats.
 While the resources may vary globally, finished fuel specifications are independent of the feedstock.

 |Source||Vegetable oils and fats||Vegetable oils and fats|

 |Specifications||ASTM D6751, EN 14214, Cat Spec||EN 15940|